-Program 2 {Modified April 21, 2011}

-40 Points

-Sensing and Communicating with TinyOS and TelosB Motes

-Due: Tuesday, April 26, 2011 at 9 a.m.

-Assignment Preparation

-Each programming team should obtain two Crossbow TelosB motes from the TA, Jeff Zhou.
+Program 2 {February 19, 2013} 30 Points Sensing and Communicating with TinyOS and TelosB Motes Due: Monday, February 25, 2013 at 10 a.m.
+Assignment Preparation Each programming team should obtain three Crossbow TelosB motes from the TA, Hao Wan.
 When you receive your motes, they will be assigned a unique node ID that you need to use for unambiguous identification for program 3.
 Note, these motes are expensive and your team is responsible for returning the motes in working condition at the end of the term.
 Moreover, use caution and be aware of static discharge and other things that can "fry" a mote.
 We do NOT have any replacements!
 While a fresh pair of AA batteries will last only a few days if you leave the mote running, remember that your team is likely to be doing quite a bit of testing and reprogramming.
 Since the TelosB motes do not have a power switch, leaving the batteries in the mote will draw power even if the LEDs are not on.
 Thus, remember to pop out the batteries when the mote is not in use.
 The mote can be programmed without the batteries in place because the mote receives power from the USB port when plugged in.
 If a mote that was behaving fine at first, later acts erratically (e.g., will not reprogram or radio transmissions are not working properly) that is usually an indicator that you need fresh batteries.
-You probably will need to buy more batteries (at your team's expense) to complete programs 2 and 3.

-{This sensor assignment assumes your group has access to laptop's or home machines where you can install TinyOS.} http://docs.tinyos.net/index.php/Getting_started#Installing_TinyOS_2.1

-1. Install TinyOS 2.1

-See the instructions for Installing on Windows or Linux platforms on the TinyOS Community Forum web page:

-In Step 3 of installation, use the TI MSP430 Tools.
+You may need to buy more batteries (at your team's expense) to complete programs 2 and 3. {This sensor assignment assumes your group has access to laptop's or home machines where you can install TinyOS.} 1.
+Install TinyOS 2.1 See the instructions for Installing on Windows or Linux platforms on the TinyOS Community Forum web page: http://docs.tinyos.net/index.php/Getting\started#Installing\TinyOS\2.1 In Step 3 of installation, use the TI MSP430 Tools.
 If you run into installation problems, you can check the TinyOS help archives or send an email to the class mailing list.

-2. Verify installation

-The best way to verify your TinyOS installation is to work through Tutorial #1 and get the Blink application running on one of your motes.

-Settings before creating applications:

-a.
-Changing your Radio Channel

-Since there are six programming teams in the class, you need to set a unique radio channel for each group to avoid packet collisions between group transmissions.
+2. Verify installation The best way to verify your TinyOS installation is to work through Tutorial #1 and get the Blink application running on one of your motes.
+CS4516 Advanced Computer Networks 3.
+Settings before creating applications a.
+Changing your Radio Channel Since there are four programming teams in the class, you need to set a unique radio channel for each group to avoid packet collisions between group transmissions.
 The radio for the TelosB has a total of 16 channels, numbered from 11-26.
-The default setting is 26.

-To set the channel, add the following line to the beginning of your Makefile before the include Makerules command (of each application that you create/modify).
-Replace \mathbf{x} below with (your group number +10).
+The default setting is 26. {see the Programming Teams pdf for channel settings} To set the channel, add the following line to the beginning of your Makefile before the include Makerules command (of each application that you create/modify).
+Replace x below with (your group number +10).
+CC2420\CHANNEL= x b.
+Changing the Radio Transmit Power Since this course involves small groups in single room test spaces, you can save battery life by lowering your motes transmission power.

-CC2420_CHANNEL=x

-b.
-Changing the Radio Transmit Power

-Since this course involves small groups in single room test spaces, you can save battery life by lowering your motes transmission power.
 Valid transmit power levels are 1 to 31 with power 1 equals to -25dBm and 31 equals to max (0dBm).

-To set the transmit power, add the following line in the Makefile before the include Makerules command:

-CFlags = -DCC2420_DEF_RFPower= y where y is in the range [1-31].
+To set the transmit power, add the following line in the Makefile before the include Makerules command: CFlags = -DCC2420\DEF\RFPower= y where y is in the range [1-31].